Tailslide/PlexMakePlaylist/README.md

 # PlexMakePlaylist
-Iterate through a plex library and create a playlist through code
+Iterate through a plex library and add multichannel tracks to given playlist

 # config.json